ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Also, clinical trials might be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.

-Your doctor may recommend one or more of the following types of treatment: surgery, radiation therapy, chemotherapy, or immunotherapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your health care team may recommend one or more of the following types of treatment: surgery, radiation therapy, chemotherapy, and immunotherapy.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.